cockroachdb/replicator/README.md

   cdc-sink start [flags]

 Flags:
-      --batchSize int            default size for batched operations (default 100) --bindAddr string          the network address to bind to (default ":26258") --conn string              cockroach connection string (default "postgresql://root@localhost:26257/?sslmode=disable") --disableAuthentication    disable authentication of incoming cdc-sink requests; not recommended for production.
+      --bindAddr string         the network address to bind to (default ":26258") --conn string             cockroach connection string (default "postgresql://root@localhost:26257/?sslmode=disable") --disableAuthentication   disable authentication of incoming cdc-sink requests; not recommended for production.
   -h, --help                    help for start
-      --jwtRefresh duration      how often to scan for updated JWT configuration; set to zero to disable (default 1m0s) --resolvedPurge duration   how often to purge unneeded resolved-timestamp entries; set to zero to disable (default 1s) --schemaRefresh duration   how often to scan for schema changes; set to zero to disable (default 1m0s) --tlsCertificate string    a path to a PEM-encoded TLS certificate chain --tlsPrivateKey string     a path to a PEM-encoded TLS private key --tlsSelfSigned            if true, generate a self-signed TLS certificate valid for 'localhost'
+      --immediate               apply mutations immediately without preserving transaction boundaries --stagingDB string        a sql database name to store metadata information in (default "_cdc_sink") --tlsCertificate string   a path to a PEM-encoded TLS certificate chain --tlsPrivateKey string    a path to a PEM-encoded TLS private key --tlsSelfSigned           if true, generate a self-signed TLS certificate valid for 'localhost'

 Global Flags:
       --logDestination string   write logs to a file, instead of stdout